fablab-wue/piTelex/doc/SW_StartMsg.md

 | 4         | like (3) + backend checks:  <br />* if 'centralex' is enabled in the i-Telex device: Centralex server from telex.json<br/>* otherwise: TNS servers (default list or tns_srv/tns_port from i-Telex) |
 | 5         | like 4 + two lines of `RYRYRY...`                            |

+> NOTE: The backend diagnostics are missing up to now.
+Will be added in a future release.
+>
 ### Config file snippet

 ```JSON